How Did We Get To 11 Million Unauthorized Immigrants?

 It was then that the country hit the highest number — more than 12 million.

-"With the onset of the great recession, the flows ceased, pretty much, for a couple of years," Passel says.
+"With the onset of the Great Recession, the flows ceased, pretty much, for a couple of years," Passel says.
 "After 2009, the U.S. economy expanded, unemployment rates went down, but the unauthorized flows did not pick up again."

 The number has been around 11 million for almost a decade.